spekframework/spek/docs.md

 That's what Spek does.
 It is a specification framework that allows you to easily define specifications in a clear, understandable, human readable way.

-You call them tests.
+Some people call them tests.
 We call them specifications.

 ### Why Kotlin?